Tulip4attoo/tulip4attoo/README.md

 ### Hi there! 👋

-I'm Tulip4attoo!
 I'm a passionate and curious **Developer** 🖥️ who thrives on making stuff and solving problems 💡.
 I specialize in the world of **Data and AI** 🧠🤖, where I put my creativity and analytical skills to the test.

 I love making stuff and solving problems.
 My archetypes of **Inventor** 🔧, **Explorer** 🌍, and **Individualist** 🦄 truly define my approach to life and work.